About the Georgia Appeals Process

 Why You Need a Georgia Appeals Lawyer

-In order for your appeals court case to succeed, your lawyer must identify and present the most important legal issues in your case.
-Your lawyer should make a compelling case as to why your appeal should be granted.
+For your appeals court case to succeed, your lawyer must identify and present your most critical legal issues.
+Your lawyer should make a compelling case for why your appeal should be granted.

 A seasoned and experienced appellate attorney will maximize your chance of success.
-As such, hiring someone with a track record of success in appeal cases is in your best interest.
+Hiring someone with a track record of success in appeal cases is in your best interest.
 Reach out to Appellate attorney Tyler Conklin at Conklin Law today!

 1800 Peachtree Road NW Suite 300 Atlanta, GA 30309